Chadstone Shopping Centre: 2000s

 In the year 2000, the entertainment precinct opened to complement the newly expanded Hoyts Cinema Complex.
 The entertainment precinct offered a Timezone arcade, a relocated bowling alley now known as AMF Bowling and 16 food outlets including Boost Juice, McDonald's, Nando's and Pancake Parlour.

+In June 2001, Borders opened its store in the West Mall section.

 In January 2003, a $100 million redevelopment was planned.
 The centre's owners wanted to extend Chadstone's lettable area to 171,217m², with the intent of the centre to reclaim the title as the "largest shopping centre in Australia".

 Chadstone held the title of the "largest shopping centre in Australia" from its original opening day to November 2002. when it was overtaken by Westfield Knox after their expansion was completed.
 Chadstone's main local rivals are Westfield Doncaster to the north, Westfield Knox to the east and Westfield Southland to the south.

 In February 2007, a $100 million redevelopment commenced.
 The new extension took place on the old Bi-Lo supermarket and fresh food site which closed on 4 March 2008.

 The new extension dubbed "Chadstone Place" opened on 29 October 2008.
 It featured the first location of a rebranded Woolworths supermarket to open in the state, an Aldi supermarket, First Choice Liquor, a Dick Smith Electronics Concept Store, Petbarn, two new health clubs (Contours and Fitness First Platinum) and a crèche.
 A four storey office tower opened as well.